 Forth Ports has recently modernised its fleet of forklift trucks as part of its investment in increasing capacity for the storage of containers to 12,000 TEUs – a 50% increase since 2005.
 The company has also commissioned a feasibility study into deepening the shipping channel within the port to handle larger vessels.

 INEOS has completed the construction of a new HQ building on their Grangemouth site along with the construction of the largest ethane tank in Europe.
 A masterplan has been developed for the wider site with around 200 acres to be made available for industrial co-location.
-An application has been made to erect gatehouses, a security building and fencing, and five pipe bridges on the A904 Bo’ness Road between the Inchara Roundabout and the River Avon Bridge.
-INESO announced that it will acquire the North Sea forties pipeline system and Kinneil Terminal from BP.
+An application has been made to erect gatehouses, a security building and fencing, and five pipe bridges on the A904 Bo’ness Road between the Inchara Roundabout and the River Avon Bridge which is now subject to an appeal.
+INESOINEOS announced that it willhas acquired acquire the North Sea forties pipeline system and Kinneil Terminal from BP.
+An application has also been made for a new CHP plant on Bo’ness Road which will replace existing plant and augment the remaining CHP plant.